LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/setup.rst

 The relevant install link for your operating system is on the bottom of the page:

 .. figure:: figures/installJava.png
-   :alt: Install Java
+   :alt: Screenshot of different Java installation options on Oracle's website

-   Install Java
+   Different options for Java installation

 To install, you must first select *Accept License Agreement*, then select any of the file type options for your operating system.